Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Proposal of three-step transfer protocol

-Here, we assume that $a = a_0$ in the initial state, which correspond to the stationary edge state.
-A larger $\tau_1$ leads a more adiabatic parameter change.
-Additionally, the desired transformation of the internal state can be achieved by applying the following operator to the initial state:
+where $a = a_0$ denotes the initial slope, which correspond to the edge state in the static case.
+A sufficiently long time $\tau_1$ is required to ensure the adiabatic transformation.
+Additionally, the internal state is changed by applying the following coin operator to the initial state of $\Psi_0(x)$: